kleingerald11-cell/ian-colburn-3.0/sust-student-work/seedling/index.md

 # **Colonization of New Mexico**
 {% include typography/aside.html class="right" text="
-Acknowledging New Mexico’ colonial past, “we're exploited for our land and labor for military production.” " %}
+Acknowledging New Mexico’ colonial past, “we're exploited for our land and labor for military production.” - Ian Colburn " %}

 ‘Farm of Song’ Operates on the principle of asking the question; How can we continue to make more arable land and viable food production in the region?